 Installed packages can be updated easily. /etc/apt/sources.list provides information about repositories that provides updates for packages.
 Update operation will get the most recent information about packages from provided repositories and saved to the cache.

 Upgrade operation is generally used in a complete mode where all packages are upgraded.
 But there are some times where only some of the packages should be updated like below.

 Install Multiple Packages

-Install multiple package can be done with simple separating package names with spaces like below.
-For example to install tmux and ksh in a single shot apt command use following example.
+Install multiple packages can be done with simple separating package names with spaces like below.
+For example to install tmux and ksh in a single shot apt command use the following example.

 $ sudo apt-get install tmux ksh